 Loops are one of the most important terms in any programming language with this particular concept recurring in almost every Python code.
 With the existence of loops, comes the problem to skip iterations in a Python loop.

-The for loop and the while loop being the most used ones and they proceed to successfully attempt the reiteration in an ultra-efficient manner.
+loop being the most used ones and they proceed to successfully attempt the reiteration in an ultra-efficient manner.
 However, sometimes you might need to skip certain iterations of a loop based on certain conditions.

 This tutorial demonstrates the different ways available on how to skip iterations in a Python loop.

-Using the continue statement.
+Using the continue

-The continue statement is used to skip a single iteration in a loop.
-When the continue statement is encountered, the current iteration is stopped, and the loop immediately moves on to the next iteration.
+statement is encountered, the current iteration is stopped, and the loop immediately moves on to the next iteration.
 You would be able to understand this in more details after taking a look at the below example.

-The upside of using the continue statement is that it provides a way to skip a certain part of the loop without impacting the rest of the contents of the loop.
+statement is that it provides a way to skip a certain part of the loop without impacting the rest of the contents of the loop.

 Consider the following code: